script-fu/artbox/content/hub/feature-test/folder/Dynamic-Brush-Spacing.md

 **Solution**: Spacing respects the slider values.

-**Background**: This feature branch was a proposed solution to https://gitlab.gnome.org/GNOME/gimp/-/issues/1863
+**Background**: This branch was a proposed solution to https://gitlab.gnome.org/GNOME/gimp/-/issues/1863

 **Visual Comparison**: